Iulia2191/Ultimate-Animations-Website/README.md

 # Ultimate Animations
-Ultimate Animation is a captivating web project developed during the "JavaScript Animation" course by developedByEd.
+Ultimate Animation is a captivating web project developed during the  "The Ultimate JavaScript Animation" course by developedByEd.
 The project showcases a dynamic and visually engaging website that utilizes GSAP (GreenSock Animation Platform) to create stunning animations and interactive scrolling effects.

 Technologies Used:
 HTML: Used to structure the web pages and content.